Sebastian-/Design-Patterns/README.md

 * Classes should be open for extension, but closed for modification (Open-Closed Principle)
     * It is wasteful to alter code which is already written, tested, and known to work.
 Once a class has been implemented, it should not have to change in response to changing requirements.
 Instead, a class should be easily extensible, allowing for new code to be built on top of it to meet changing requirements.
-    * This principle should only be applied to areas of the application which are likely to change.
+    * This principle can make programs unnecessarily complicated, and should only be applied to areas which are likely to see change.
 Knowing what those areas are comes down to experience and having good domain knowledge.
     * Examples
         * The observer pattern allows for a subject object to be extended by its observers without having to change itself.
         * The decorator pattern allows for new functionality to be wrapped around existing objects without modifying the core object.